 Britain’s International History

 On this 11-week course you will develop a deeper understanding of the history of Britain's relations with other countries and the effects of historical forces and events upon Britain's contemporary international relations.
-Teaching is through lectures with follow-up small group seminars.

 You will study:

-The impact of key events such as the arrival of the Romans and other invaders and immigrants and their contribution to ‘Britishness’
+- The impact of key events such as the arrival of the Romans and other invaders and immigrants and their contribution to ‘Britishness’

-The Norman conquest and subsequent conflict with France
+- The Norman conquest and subsequent conflict with France

-The Reformation and the developing concept of Englishness
+- The Reformation and the developing concept of Englishness

-The founding of the early colonies in North America, trade and the American War of Independence
+- The founding of the early colonies in North America, trade and the American War of Independence

-Colonialism and the scramble for Africa
+- The slave trade and the later scramble for Africa

-The two world wars and their aftermath
+- The two World Wars and their aftermath

 Registration for this course is now closed.
-Please email with any enquiries.